glesica/glesica.github.io/index.md

 ## Noteworthy Projects

+These are in no particular order and some are ongoing, as you might guess from the descriptions.

+**Instructor, Special Topics - Software Testing (Fall 2018)** - I designed a taught a special topics course (CSCI 391) on software testing at the University of Montana.
+The course covered a variety of topics, most of which are described in the [online notes](https://sites.google.com/view/csci391-software-testing/home), related to software reliability and testing, including some less obvious subjects like static analysis and type systems.
+I used the [open source textbook](https://github.com/laboon/ebook) written by Bill Laboon at CMU, along with assorted other readings.
+Currently, I'm planning to deliver an updated, 400-level version of the course for spring 2021.

 **Co-organizer, Missoula Tech** - A group of tech industry folks in a wide variety of roles from across Montana, centered in Missoula, MT.
 We organize social, educational, and technical events.
 There's also an active Slack workspace.
 Come check us out at